Gavin1937/MoonRegistration/BUILDING.md

 To build and use MoonRegistration library natively, you need to have OpenCV C++ library installed in your system.
 [Checkout OpenCV version & modules that we use](#about-opencv-versions--modules).
 And learn more about [how to get OpenCV](#build-manually-from-source)

+> [!NOTE]
-> **MoonRegistration-js** library is an exception: it is a WASM + JavaScript library runs on browser, so it doesn't require you to install OpenCV natively.
+> **MoonRegistration-js** library is an exception: it is a WASM + JavaScript library runs on the browser, so it doesn't require you to install OpenCV natively.
 You just need to download the release archive and extract it and use it as Node.js module.

 ## **About OpenCV versions & modules**